-Office is distributing a new font ("Dubai") developed in collaboration with The Executive Council of Dubai.
+Office is distributing a new font ("Dubai") .
 In this article we'll detail how this font will be distributed, explain the history of this font and how you might want to use it in a document.

 Introducing the Dubai font family

-In January 2016, Microsoft and The Executive Council of Dubai announced that we would work together on a new font family for inclusion in Microsoft products.
+In January 2016, Microsoft and The Executive Council of Dubai requested that we work together on a new font family for inclusion in Microsoft products.